kwan22/habits/level1.md

 One of the staples of Celeste speedrunning advice for beginners.
 Every action should be done with intent, and learning is done by repetition.
 At level 1, this will be generally more vague, such as "reach this platform," "grab this wall," "wait for Oshiro to pass," "stun the seeker here," etc. As the levels rise, these become more detailed and nuanced.

 #### Useful things-to-know
-These include miscellaneous details about game mechanics that require little to no technical precision and are easy to save time with.
-This includes routing knowledge, skipping cutscenes, confirming deaths, transitions refilling dashes, and retrying with keys.
+These include details about the game that require little to no technical precision and are easy to save time with.
+This includes routing knowledge, skipping cutscenes, confirming deaths, transitions refilling dashes, and retrying with keys (3a shaft, 7a 2500m).

 #### Examples

 <details>
 <summary>2a</summary>
-The plan for the last few coins in the Badeline chase sequence is to never cross your own path.
+The plan for the last few coins in the Badeline chase sequence is to never cross your own path. <br>
 <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/2a_intervention.png" width = "480">
 </details>

 <details>
   <summary>3a</summary>

-Transitions refill dashes!
+Transitions refill dashes! <br>
-\
 <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/3a_key1.webp" width = "480">

 The "red dot": be aware of when Oshiro is about to charge and ensure you have space to dodge.
-Whether your strat is able to line up with the Oshiro cycles shown in the clips depends on your movement: apply the red-dot principle to whatever Oshiro cycle you end up settling upon.
+Whether your strat is able to line up with the Oshiro cycles shown in the clips depends on your movement: apply the red-dot principle to whatever Oshiro cycle you end up settling upon. <br>
-\
     <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/3a_final_1.webp" width = "480">
     <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/3a_final_2.webp" width = "480">
     <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/3a_final_3.webp" width = "480">